MauryJohnson/A-Search-/README.md

 # A-Search-
-Takes a file, start position, and end position and computes optimal path to end position
+Takes arguments start position [x,y], end position [x,y], and path to file (which includes size of file and info) and computes optimal path to end position